christophermrcl/Entograph/README.md

 ├── SeaCleaner
    ├── Assets
       ├── ...
+      ├── 2D Assets                #  This folder contains all 2D assets files (PNG)
+      ├── 3D Assets                #  This folder contains all 3D assets files (blend)
-      ├── Scenes                   #  This folder contains all scene files ├── Scripts                  #  This folder contains all script files ├── Settings                 #  This folder contains all setting file automatically made by Unity for URP
+      ├── Audio                    #  This folder contains all audio files (MP3) ├── Scenes                   #  This folder contains all scene files ├── Scripts                  #  This folder contains all script files ├── Settings                 #  This folder contains all setting file automatically made by Unity for URP